mit-han-lab/tiny-training/README.md

 ## 3. Codegen with TinyEngine Backend

-After obtaining the JSON representation of training graphs, the next step is to follow the [tiny-engine training tutorial](https://github.com/mit-han-lab/tinyengine/tree/dev/training_code_gen/tutorial/training) to deploy the model to the MCU to compile the demo shown at the beginning.
+After obtaining the JSON representation of training graphs, the next step is to follow the [tutorial in Tiny Training Engine](https://github.com/mit-han-lab/tinyengine/tree/master/tutorial/training) to deploy the model to the MCU to compile the demo shown at the beginning.
 Our optimized kernels and co-designs not only enable training under 256KB but also achieve faster speed than conventional implementations such as TF-Lite.

 ![](figures/latency_peakmem_comparison.png)